Rupert Lowe: Career before parliament

 Lowe was a member of the Conservative Party until 1993, when he left the party after questioning the Maastricht Treaty.
 He stood for election as the Referendum Party candidate for The Cotswolds at the 1997 general election and came fourth.
-He won a seat for the Brexit Party in the West Midlands constituency at the 2019 European Parliament election.
+He won a seat for the Brexit Party in the West Midlands constituency at the 2019 European Parliament election in the United Kingdom.
 Lowe had planned to be the Brexit Party Prospective Parliamentary Candidate for the Dudley North constituency of the UK Parliament, but he ultimately withdrew.
-In a January 2020 speech in the European Parliament, he cast doubt on the validity of man-made climate change, calling it a "cult" which "marches on with no definitive evidence to support or deny the factual accuracy of [climate scientists'] assertions".
+In a January 2020 speech in the European Parliament, he questioned the cause of Australian bushfires: "It's disappointing that climate change has been blamed as the primary cause of these devastating bushfires by both our Parliament and other so-called climate experts.
+The cult of climate change marches on with no definitive evidence to support or deny the factual accuracy of their assertions."

-In March 2023 Lowe returned to politics as Reform UK's Business and Agriculture Spokesman.
+In March 2023, Lowe returned to politics as Reform UK's Business and Agriculture Spokesman.
 He contested the 2024 Kingswood by-election, finishing in third place, surpassing 10% and achieving Reform's best-ever by-election result.
 This was bettered later the same day by Ben Habib's 13% of the vote in the Wellingborough by-election.